 What’s not to love?

 There’s loads of pressure cookers for RV living, van life and camping in general.

 Most recipes are designed for electric pressure cookers so they save you needing to adjust the timing or adding a little more liquid.

-We have a good campervan electrical set up including solar panels.
+We have a good campervan electrical set up including solar system.
 But we live off-grid more than we use campsites, so don’t rely on the hookup.